 In Geeq’s PoH protocol, honest behavior by all nodes is the only coalition-proof equilibrium.
 In PoW, PoS, PoA, and even DAG based protocols, this is not the case.
 Honest is usually one of many Nash equilibria, and is not coalition-proof.

 Q2.
-Why Geeq Uses Proof of Honesty Protocol ?what are the competitive advantage of POH?
+Why does Geeq use a Proof of Honesty Protocol?
+What are the competitive advantages of POH?

 That is a big question!
 Let me try to give as an short answer as I can.

 PoW uses the longest chain rule and so the majority of the hashing power gets to decide which transactions are valid and the state of the current ledger.
 If 51% of the hashing power in the mining pools is dishonest, they can take over the ledger and make it say whatever they like.

 In PoS, the majority of the stake gets to decide the correct state of the ledger.
 They can also roll back or rewrite the ledger.
 If 34% of the stake belongs to dishonest agents, they can halt block writing.
 If 67% are dishonest, they can take over the ledger completely.